pietrasFilip/post-app-frontend/README.md

 # post-web-app-frontend

-This if frontend project for backend application called post-app-backend.
+This is frontend project for backend application called post-app-backend.

 # How to run?